emiago/diagox/README.md

 **diagox** is modern approach for simple Back To Back VOIP solution built on top of [sipgo](https://github.com/emiago/sipgo) and [diago](https://github.com/emiago/diago) library.

-It can be seen like **Ingress** Service for **SIP/RTP**, to allow you to scale underhood API/VOIP services with call monitoring, rate limiting and more.
+It can be seen like **Ingress** Service for **SIP/RTP**, to allow you to scale API/VOIP services with addition of call monitoring, rate limiting and more.

 **Main Features**: